Solving Optimal Execution Problems via In-Context Operator Networks: Optimal order execution problem

+\begin{remark} We emphasize that in the literature on optimal order execution, it is very common to set up a price impact model by postulating a decomposition of the execution price~$P$ as in~\eqref{eq:ExecutionPrice}, under the assumption that the unaffected price process $S$ is known and, as a consequence, the impact process $Y$ is observable.
+Of course, on real financial markets, only the affected execution price $P$ is observed, but not $S$ or $Y$.
+As we will explain below, our methodology can be employed when only the observed execution price $P$ is available. \end{remark}

-\begin{remark} Observe that the only source of randomness in the optimal stochastic control problem in~\eqref{eq:objective_LQversion} is the alpha signal $\alpha_t = \mathbb{E}[S_t - S_T \vert \mathcal{F}_t]$ in the process $b$ in~\eqref{eq:b}, entering the stochastic input process $a$ in~\eqref{eq:a}.
-In particular, if the unaffected price process $S$ in~\eqref{eq:ExecutionPrice} is a martingale, the optimization problem of maximizing~\eqref{eq:objective_LQversion} or equivalently \eqref{eq:objective} over $\mathcal{U}$ reduces to a deterministic control problem and the optimal execution strategy in~\eqref{eq:ustar2} is a deterministic function in time $t \in [0,T]$. \end{remark}
+\begin{remark} Note that, due to the representation of the performance functional in~\eqref{eq:objective2}, the optimal liquidation strategy depends on the intraday alpha signal $(\alpha_t)_{0 \leq t \leq T}$ in~\eqref{eq:alpha}, which is very sensible.
+The process $\alpha$ is the only source of randomness in the objective that needs to be modeled by the trader.
+Moreover, if the unaffected price process $S$ in~\eqref{eq:ExecutionPrice} is a martingale, we have $\alpha \equiv 0$ in~\eqref{eq:alpha}, and the optimization problem in~\eqref{def:optproblem} reduces to a deterministic control problem.
+In this case, the trader does not have any directional view on the unaffected price process $S$, and the optimal order scheduling strategy is a deterministic function of time $t \in [0,T]$, depending only on the price impact operator $\boldsymbol{I}_{\theta}$, as well as the hyperparameters $\varepsilon, \phi, \varrho$, and initial inventory $x$. \end{remark}